Island time charters of Miami

 Summary

-Ready for a fun day of reef fishing in Key Biscayne?
-Captain Jesus Castell's got you covered with this 4-hour private trip.
-You and up to five friends can hop aboard the 31-foot Island Time Charters boat and head out to some prime fishing spots.
-Whether you're after Atlantic Sailfish, Cobia, King Mackerel, Mutton Snapper, or Red Grouper, the captain knows where to find them.
-He'll set you up with all the gear and live bait you need, and show you different fishing techniques like trolling, drifting, jigging, and bottom fishing.
-No need to worry if you're new to fishing - the captain's there to help everyone have a great time.
+Ready for a great day of fishing in Key Biscayne?
+Captain Jesus Castell's got you covered with this 4-hour reef fishing trip.
+You and up to 5 friends will head out on the 31' Island Time Charters boat to target a variety of fish like Atlantic Sailfish, Cobia, King Mackerel, Mutton Snapper, and Red Grouper.
+The captain provides all the gear and live bait you'll need, so just bring yourself and be ready to try different fishing techniques.
+Whether you're trolling, drifting, jigging, or bottom fishing, you're in for an action-packed time on the water.
 And the best part?
-You get to keep your legal catch, and they'll even clean it for you.
-It's a perfect trip for families or groups looking to spend a day on the water and maybe bring home dinner too.
-With the beautiful Key Biscayne scenery as your backdrop, you're in for a memorable fishing experience.
+You can keep your legal catch, which the crew will clean for you.
+It's a perfect trip for families or groups looking to explore the rich fishing grounds off Key Biscayne.
+With Captain Jesus's local knowledge, you're set for a safe, fun, and productive day on the water.

 Expert-Guided Reef Fishing in Key Biscayne